 be lost.
 A digital painting can only be brought into the real

 world by a computer.
-Therefore, all non-virtual
+Therefore, all non-digital

 representations of a digital painting are prints.
 A print

 has the same flat appearance as a photo, and carriers for photo

 art (e.g. paper, aluminum, dibond, perspex) are widely used for

 In Ceci est un oeuf (above), the two upper eggs and the smaller forms in the image are vectors, constructed by formulas.
 The sharp edges, 'perfect' shadows, 3D illusion and smooth gradients are typical for vector painting.
 The lower left egg is a raster form, showing the imperfections and insecurities of a human hand.
 As in this case, raster and vector painting can be combined.

 Digital painters paint on the screen of a computer, on tablets, iPads and mobile phones.
 Their work is small in size.
 If it is to be brought into the real world, it will have to be enlarged.
 For vector paintings this is never a problem.
 The computer quickly recalculates all the math that constructs the forms and neatly replaces them with larger ones.
 But raster is another matter!
 Try to blow up a newspaper photo: the more you enlarge it, the more empty space you will see between the pixels.
 The image will become blurred to the point where you won't even recognize it.
 Every raster painter has to solve this problem.
 Sometimes this is difficult or even impossible.
 Usually, it's just a lot of work.
 But change is on the way: some programs make a recording of every brushstroke and after that the painting can be automatically repeated on a larger canvas on the desktop.